We’ve been finding out how businesses really feel about invoice management

-Get it wrong and you face a wave of problems that will slow any company’s momentum.
-Late fees, unhappy suppliers, delays, accounts that just don’t add up.
+Get it wrong, and you face a wave of problems that will slow any company’s momentum.
+Late fees, unhappy suppliers, delays, and accounts that just don’t add up.
 Take your pick.

 We’ve long had our eye on this process as something that we could hopefully change for the better.
-But our ideas mean nothing without the input of the people who will use the product we make.
+But our ideas mean nothing without the input of the people who use the products we make.

 So welcome to our latest Pleo Insights report, where we’ve asked hundreds of finance admins about their accounts payable process.

-This report is based on the results of a recent survey conducted by Pleo with a total of 392 respondents (198 admins and 194 end users) based in the UK.
+This report is based on the results of a survey conducted by Pleo with a total of 392 respondents (198 admins and 194 end users) based in the UK.

 There you have it, the importance of invoice management in black and white.
 But drill down a little more into the stats, and you see something even more striking.

-49% of the businesses we surveyed said bill payments make up a whopping 75% of the money their team spends – or more.
+49% of the businesses we surveyed said invoice payments make up a whopping 75% of the money their team spends – or more.

 That means that for almost half of all businesses, spending = invoices.

-When it comes to big invoice purchases, it seems the one team still maintains the final word at most businesses: Finance.
+When it comes to big invoice purchases, it seems that one team still maintains the final word in most businesses: Finance.

-While C-level managers (17%) or individual team leads (12%) play a role at some companies, for 64% of businesses, it’s the finance team with ultimate sign-off.
+While C-level managers (17%) or individual team leads (12%) play a role at some companies, for 64% of businesses, it’s the finance team with the ultimate sign-off.

 Of course, this responsibility can also leave the finance team with some extra headaches to solve.
-For a start, they’re often not the point-of-contact for an invoice, so there’s a lot of chasing involved to even get their hands on each bill.
+For a start, they’re often not the point of contact for an invoice, so there’s a lot of chasing involved even to get their hands on each invoice.